-Intra-articular fractures should be excluded by radiology prior to attempting to reduce a joint in the thumb.
+Intra-articular fractures should be excluded by means of radiology before an attempt is made to reduce a joint in the thumb.
 These fractures include the Bennett fracture or oblique fracture through the base of the first metacarpal with dislocation of the radial portion of the articular surface.
-The Rolando fracture is similar to the Bennett fracture except that the fracture at the base of the metacarpal is comminuted with similar dislocation of the fragments.
+The Rolando fracture is similar to the Bennett fracture, except that the fracture at the base of the metacarpal is comminuted with similar dislocation of the fragments.

 Dislocation of the IP joint occurs to a much lesser extent than dislocation of the MCP joint does.
 These injuries are most commonly dorsal and are often associated with disruption of the overlying skin and soft tissues.